Gamebook Tracker

 Books can be edited from two places:

-The Identifiers section uses a dropdown to switch between Book (ISBN + ASIN) and Magazine (ISSN) mode.
-Any set identifiers are shown in the books list next to the section count, prefixed with their type (e.g. ISBN 9781234567890 · ASIN B00EXAMPLE).
-Books sharing the same ISBN or ISSN are treated as the same title across users — useful for linking different-language editions.
+The Identifiers field switches between Book (ISBN + ASIN) and Magazine (ISSN) mode.
+Books that share the same ISBN or ISSN are treated as the same title across all users — helpful for linking different editions.

 Discoverable sections

-When you have reached the exploration wall — every section you know about leads only to sections you have already visited, yet the discovered count is still below the book's total section count — the Edit Book dialog reveals an extra field: Discoverable Sections.
+When you've explored everything you can find — every section you know about is fully mapped, yet the total is still below the book's printed section count — the Edit Book window reveals an extra field: Discoverable Sections.

-This lets you record the true number of reachable sections in the book.
-Setting it corrects the XP thresholds for "discover all" and "visit all" achievements, and adjusts the progress bar on the books list to reflect the real reachable total rather than the book's printed section count.
+This lets you record the true number of reachable sections.
+Setting it corrects the progress bar and the XP targets for "discover all" and "visit all" achievements for everyone tracking the book.

-The value must be between the current discovered/visited count and the book's defined total sections.
+The value must be between your current discovered count and the book's defined total.
 Leave it blank to leave the setting unchanged.

 The value applies to all users tracking the same book.
-XP is retroactively awarded to every user whose progress already meets the new threshold.
+XP is awarded retroactively to anyone whose progress already meets the new threshold.

 Book cover (optional)